Get Started With the Btrfs File System on Oracle Linux

 /dev/sdb 2.00Gib /dev/sdc 1.00Gib /dev/sdd 3.00Gib

-To be able to complete the exercise in this section, a scenario is created where a device is lost due to a hardware failure.
+To complete the exercise in this section, a scenario in which a device is lost due to a hardware failure is created.

 1. Detach the /dev/sdd device with the following command: